GAUG-Contributions/Introduction_to_Blockchain_Technology/README.md

 `NEW_NODE_INITIAL_CREDITS` = 5

-The amount of initial credits each node receive after connecting to the networ.
+The amount of initial credits each node receive after connecting to the network.
 To change this value check inside `validation.py`

 ### 3. Initialization of the Peer-to-Peer Network
 All of the peers are currently running on the local network.
 The `core` node must run on port `5000` in order to initialize the network.